ilianAZZ/konvu-test/README.md

 1. **Agent initialization**: The agent is initialized with a document library containing code files from a specified codebase.
 The agent is created once and can be reused for multiple CVE analyses.
 ATM the agent name is in a constant in env.py.
 But it can be easily modified to be dynamic and handle multiple projects.

-   - 1 Create a library (Mistral API)
+   - 1. Create a library (Mistral API)
-   - 2 Parse git project to extract code files (using the git project, following the .gitignore rules)
+   - 2. Parse git project to extract code files (using the git project, following the .gitignore rules)
-   - 3 Add code files to the library using (Mistral API)
+   - 3. Upload files content & names to the library using (Mistral API)
-   - 4 Create an agent with the library in context (Mistral API)
+   - 4. Create an agent with the library in context (Mistral API)

 2. **CVE explanation**: For each CVE, the script fetches CVE data (OSV dev API), generate a prompt and uses Mistral API to get an explanation of how the CVE affects the codebase, by prompting the agent created in step 1.